French Cochinchina: Plantation economy

 The French authorities dispossessed Vietnamese landowners and peasants to ensure European control of the expansion of rice and rubber production.
 By 1930, the French controlled more than a quarter of Cochinchina's farmlands.
-However, French-Vietnamese landlords remained intrinsic dominant in the Mekong Delta, which controlled most of the region's farm ownership and rice productions.
-The French began rubber production in Cochinchina in 1907 seeking a share of the monopoly profits that the British were earning from their plantations in Malaya.
+However, French-Vietnamese landlords remained intrinsically dominant in the Mekong Delta, which controlled most of the region's farm ownership and rice productions.
+The French began rubber production in Cochinchina in 1907, seeking a share of the monopoly profits that the British were earning from their plantations in Malaya.
 Investment from metropolitan France was encouraged by large land grants allowing for rubber cultivation on an industrial scale.
-Virgin rainforests in eastern Cochinchina, the highly fertile 'red lands', were cleared for the new export crop.
+Virgin rainforests in eastern Cochinchina, the highly fertile "red lands", were cleared for the new export crop.

 These developments contributed to the 1916 Cochinchina uprising.
 Insurgents attempted to storm Saigon central prison, and maintained a prolonged resistance in the Mekong Delta.
-51 were hanged.
+Fifty-one of them were hanged.